RealProHenis/StreamChats/README.md

 - Click "Create Credentials" at the top, then click "API key"
 - Once your API Key is created, copy it and go to Stream Chats -> Security -> YouTube API Key and paste it

-### To get live viewer counts for Twitch, you need your own Twitch App.
+### To get live viewer counts for Twitch, you need your own Twitch Developer Application.
 Follow the instructions below:

 - Go to https://dev.twitch.tv/console and login with your Twitch account
 - Click "Register Your Application"